shashank-6777/Setup-Kubernetes-with-Cilium-L2announcements/README.md

 shashank@Mac ~ %
 ```

-If everything is going according to plan, the node statuses should now display Ready.
-The IP addresses should be correct, and you should see a bunch of pods running in the cilium-system namespace as well, with correct IP addresses too:
+The node statuses ought to now show Ready if everything is proceeding as planned.
+In addition to seeing several pods operating in the cilium-system namespace with proper IP addresses, the IP addresses should be correct:

 ```bash
 shashank@Mac ~ % kubectl get pods -n cilium-system